madhavkarri/-CarND-LaneLines/README.md

 Steps/process when working on Static Images/Frames
 * Load all necessary python imports
 * Implement Gaussian Blur and Canny Edge Detection.
-For a single static image/frame fine tune parameters such as kernel size, low threshold and high threshold
+Fine tune parameters such as kernel size, low threshold and high threshold
 * Followed by Masking and P-Hough Transform to extract lines and line-coordinates
-* Calculate slopes for all line-coordinates from the previous step.
+* Calculate weighted-average slopes for all line-coordinates from the previous step.
 Use the change in sign of slope values to segregate lines and line-coordinates for each of the left and right lanes.
 * To draw lines
   - Slope (parameter m) and intercept (parameter b) in "y=mx+b" for each of the left and right lane lines were determined
-  - The maximum y-coordinate for all images (bottom) was determined to be 540 (from image size).
-Using this y-coordinate, x-coordinate for each of the left and right lanes were determined using "m" and "b" parameters
+  - The maximum y-coordinate for all images (bottom) was determined to be 540 (from image size)
+  - The minimum y-coordinate for all images was  fixed approximately at 0.6*(540)
-  - Determine minimum y coordinates at top edge of the masking region: minimum y-coordinate from all the detected line-coordinates from P-Hough Transform for each of the left and right lanes were extracted.
-Corresponding x-coordinates were determined using "m" and "b" parameters
+  - Using these y-coordinates, corresponding x-coordinates for each of the left and right lanes were determined using "m" and "b" parameters

-The above set of steps were repeated on the following set of images
+The above set of steps were repeated on the following set of test images
 ![WI_Test_Images](./Writeup_IV/Test_Images.png)